 For groups that will deal with children, setting the privacy to “secret” instead of “closed” will ensure they do not show up in search engines.
 Location settings should also be private so locations of children are not shared inadvertently.
 Privacy is key, but it extends beyond the settings pane to the content being posted, especially when names are used.
 As a rule, the names of children should not be posted.

 Most people have a strong, gut-level reaction to many of these questions, but they are far from universal.
 When you assemble your team to look at these questions, make sure you have diverse representatives that include young people, adults/parents and older adults.
 You may be surprised at how differently these groups perceive what is happening online and will come out with a much stronger policy as a result of this diversity of input.

 Once you consider these questions, it is time to create the written document.
-You might try using the Social Media Policy Generator or looking at the following sample social media policies:
+Get some tips by looking at the following sample social media policies:

 - The Virginia Conference of The United Methodist Church